You need to insert a SIM card to Galaxy S10 SIM card tray to use the mobile network (voice, SMS, and mobile data).

 Sometimes, you may figure out the cause from the status icon on the status bar.

 In the About phone page, tap Status as shown above to check Galaxy S10 connection status.

-In the Status page, tap SIM card status to check mobile network connection status on the Galaxy S10, S10+, or S10e.
+In the Status page, tap SIM card status to check the mobile network connection status of the phone.

 Now, as shown in the screenshot above, you can find out the SIM card connection status.